-International Oscar Race: The Netherlands Picks Ena Sendijarevic’s ‘Sweet Dreams’
+International Oscar Race: Bangladesh Selects ‘No Ground Beneath the Feet’ (EXCLUSIVE)

 The film has been warmly accepted by festivals and by critics.
 In Cannes, where it debuted, it earned lead actor Yakusho Koji the best actor award.
 Variety’s review said that “Wenders’ gentle character study is his best narrative film in decades.”

-Dir.
-Wim Wenders.
+Director: Wim Wenders.
 Int’l sales: The Match Factory.

 Tunisia: “Four Daughters”